BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

-- `api_version` *uint16* API version that the client wants to work with.
+- `api_version <uint16>` API version that the client wants to work with.
   - MUST be `2` for this version of the spec.
   - MUST match one of the versions listed in `lsps1.info.supported_versions`.
-- `order` MUST be provided.
+- `order <object>` MUST be provided.
-    - `lsp_balance_sat` *LSPS0.sat* How many satoshi the LSP will provide on their side.
+    - `lsp_balance_sat <LSPS0.sat>` How many satoshi the LSP will provide on their side.
       - MUST be 1 or greater.
       - MUST be equal or below `base_api.max_initial_lsp_balance_sat`.
       - MUST be equal or greater `base_api.min_initial_lsp_balance_sat`.
-    - `client_balance_sat` *LSPS0.sat* How many satoshi the client will provide on their side.
+    - `client_balance_sat <LSPS0.sat>` How many satoshi the client will provide on their side.
 The client send these funds to the LSP.
 The LSP will push these funds back to the client.
       - MUST be 0 or greater.
       - MUST be below or equal `base_api.max_initial_client_balance_sat`.
       - MUST be greater or equal `base_api.min_initial_client_balance_sat`.
-    - `confirms_within_blocks` *uint8* Number of blocks the client wants to wait maximally for the channel to be confirmed.
+    - `confirms_within_blocks <uint8>` Number of blocks the client wants to wait maximally for the channel to be confirmed.
       - MUST be 0 or greater.
       - LSP MAY always confirm the channel faster than requested.
-    - `channel_expiry_blocks` *uint32* How long the channel is leased for in block time.
+    - `channel_expiry_blocks <uint32>` How long the channel is leased for in block time.
       - MUST be 1 or greater.
       - MUST be below or equal `base_api.max_channel_expiry_blocks`.
-    - `token` *string* Field for arbitrary data like a coupon code or a authentication token.
+    - `token <string>` Field for arbitrary data like a coupon code or a authentication token.
       - Client MAY omit this field.
       - Maximum length is 512 characters.
-    - `refund_onchain_address` *LSPS0.onchain_address* Address where the LSP will send the funds if the order fails.
+    - `refund_onchain_address <LSPS0.onchain_address>` Address where the LSP will send the funds if the order fails.
       - Client MAY omit this field.
       - LSP MUST disable on-chain payments if the client did omit this field.
-- `announceChannel` *boolean* If the channel should be announced to the network (also known as public).
+- `announceChannel <boolean>` If the channel should be announced to the network (also known as public).

 > **Rationale client_balance_sat** Client MAY want to have initial spending balance on their wallet or start with a balanced channel.